cognitivepsychology/learn-tutorials/Contributing.md

 # How to contribute

-*Please, don't be scared but the length of this how-to file, most of the steps are git commands.*
+*Please don't be scared by the length of this document, most of the steps are git commands.*